KeatonSpiller/8-Puzzle-Problem/README.md

 goal = puzzle_goal3              # Set Which goal I want to solve

-Then choose the type of heuristic with the type of algorithm
-# Choose the Heuristic and the algorithm to solve
-heuristic = "Manhattan" # Misplaced | Manhattan | Both
-algorithm = "A_Star" # Greedy | A_Star
+Then choose the type of heuristic with the type of algorithm Choose the Heuristic and the algorithm to solve heuristic = "Manhattan" # Misplaced | Manhattan | Both algorithm = "A_Star" # Greedy | A_Star

-*Puzzle 4 and 5 are the hard puzzles and this doesn't find the solutions on some combinations (*in an hour)
+[Puzzle 4 and 5 are the hard puzzles and won't find solutions on some combinations (~ over an hour)]

 3. Run the Code block and see the best solution path found to solve the puzzle